 Prepare the Corn

-Start the Soup
+Start Cooking the Soup

 - Melt the vegan butter in a heavy soup pot or Dutch oven over medium-high heat.
 Add the onion, celery, and carrot and sauté for 3-5 minutes, until the onion is translucent.

-- Pour in vegetable broth and add in the potatoes, fresh corn, thyme, and bay leaf, along with any extra pulp and juice from the corn cobs.
-Bring to a low boil, then reduce heat to low/medium-low to establish a gentle simmer.
+- Bring to a low boil, then reduce heat to low/medium-low to establish a gentle simmer.
 Simmer for 15-20 minutes, stirring occasionally to prevent anything from sticking to the bottom of the pot.

 Make the Cashew Cream